aharonium/opensiddur.org/posts/posts/parashat-shemot-color-coded-according-to-its-narrative-layers_(aharon.varady_2018-12-23).html.md

 <td style="vertical-align:top;" width="53%">
 <div class="english">
 <span class="e"><sup>4</sup>&nbsp;The king of Mitsrayim said to them: "For-what-reason, Mosheh and Aharon, would you let the people loose from their tasks?
 Go back to your burdens!"</span> <span class="j"><sup>5</sup>&nbsp;Pharaoh said: "Here, too many now are the people of the land, and you would have them cease from their burdens!" <sup>6</sup>&nbsp;So that day Pharaoh commanded the slave-drivers of the people and its officers, saying: <sup>7</sup>&nbsp;"You are no longer to give straw to the people to make the bricks as yesterday and the day-before; let it be them that go and gather straw for themselves! <sup>8</sup>&nbsp;But the (same) measure of bricks that they have been making, yesterday and the day-before, you are to impose on them, you are not to subtract from it!
-For they are lax – therefore they cry out, saying: 'Let us go, let us slaughter (offerings) to our elo'ah!' <sup>9</sup>&nbsp;Let the servitude weigh-heavily on the men!
+For they are lax – therefore they cry out, saying: 'Let us go, let us slaughter (offerings) to our <em>elo'ah</em>!' <sup>9</sup>&nbsp;Let the servitude weigh-heavily on the men!
 They shall have to do it, so that they pay no more regard to false words!"</span>
 </div></td></tr>